 If the suggested dates are not good enough, select Pick date & time.
-A calendar will come up where you can select the exact date and time for your email to return.
+A calendar will come up to choose the exact date and time for your email to return.
 Make your choice and click Save.

 Gmail’s Snooze feature (mobile)

-On the Gmail mobile app, simply select your email and then tap the three horizontal dots in the top right-hand corner.
-This brings up a menu, where you can select Snooze.
+Select your email on the Gmail mobile app and then tap the three horizontal dots in the top right-hand corner.
+This brings up a menu where you can select Snooze.

 Then choose the date you would like the email to return.